 You want the most out of your online learning experience, and both Skillshare and Brilliant have been doing their job to fill those wants.
 You’ve seen them both sponsored in every productivity and education podcast and YouTube video in recent years, and it’s time to find out why.

-It’s time to talk about Skillshare vs Brilliant when it comes to learning skills that can help you land a new job, or seek an internal promotion so that you can rise to a different position so that you can ascend in your current career.
+It’s time to talk about Skillshare vs Brilliant when it comes to learning creative skills that can help you land a new job, or seek an internal promotion so that you can rise to a different position so that you can ascend in your current career development.

-Skillshare is all about keeping your creativity flowing by enhancing your skills in photography, art, and music, while Brilliant—as their name would suggest—is centered around logic, mathematics, and science.
+Skillshare (see also our comparison of Skillshare and Coursera) is all about keeping your creativity flowing by enhancing your skills in photography, art, and music, while Brilliant—as their name would suggest—is centered around logic, mathematics, and computer science.

 They’re two different experiences with some similarities and some striking contrasts, but how do they stack up against one another?
 Can they really help you break into a new job?
 Let’s find out.

-Skillshare is an online education platform that hosts user-generated courses from experts in their respective fields.
+Skillshare is an online learning platform that hosts user-generated courses from experts in their respective fields.
 While almost anyone can make a Skillshare course, they have guidelines and expectations for their course creators.

 For a low-priced subscription, you can learn hobbyist skills such as piano, guitar, photography, art, and more.